neut0ne/todo/README.md

 # Todo
-Simple task manager to learn Go.
+Simple task manager with a BoltDB database.